hansodeg/hansodeg/README.md

 - 👋 Hi I'm Hans
-- 👀 I’m interested in web development, fullstack-development
+- 👀 I’m interested in fullstack-development
 - 🌱 I’m currently learning new things every day
 - 💞️ I’m looking to collaborate on projects, hackathons & more